rahulragunathan/MovieSeer-1.0/README.md

 ## The Technology

-MovieSeer was created using [Python 2.7](https://www.python.org/)
+MovieSeer was created using [Python 2.7](https://www.python.org/).

-Movie data was retrieved using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library
+Movie data was retrieved using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library.

-The machine learning model was created using the [Pandas](https://pandas.pydata.org/) and [Sci-Kit Learn](http://scikit-learn.org/)
+The machine learning model was created using the [Pandas](https://pandas.pydata.org/) and [Sci-Kit Learn](http://scikit-learn.org/).

-The application is deployed and hosted on [Heroku](https://www.heroku.com/)
+The application is deployed and hosted on [Heroku](https://www.heroku.com/).

 ## The Team